11th Air Squadron (Japan)

-The 11th Air Squadron (第十一飛行戦隊 – 11th Hiko Sentai) was flying unit of the Imperial Japanese Army Air Service.
-The unit was established on 31 August 1938 at Harbin, Manchuria.
-The unit saw service in Manchuria during the Manchuria Incident, China during the Second Sino-Japanese War and Burma, Netherlands East Indies, Indochina, Rabaul, Solomon Islands, New Guinea, Philippines, Formosa and Japan during World War II.
-The unit was disbanded at Takahagi, Japan in late 1945.
+The 11th Air Squadron (第十一飛行戦隊 – 11th Hiko Sentai) was a flying unit of the Imperial Japanese Army Air Service.
+It was established on 31 August 1938 at Harbin, Manchuria.
+The unit serviced in Manchuria during the Manchuria Incident, in China during the Second Sino-Japanese War, and later operated in Burma, the Netherlands, East Indies, Indochina, Rabaul, the Solomon Islands, New Guinea, the Philippines, Formosa, and Japan during World War II.
+The unit was disbanded at Takahagi, Japan, in late 1945.